alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-28-rule-on-masjids-controlled-by-tijanis.md

 note: true
 locale: en
 uid: rule-on-masjids-controlled-by-tijanis
-excerpt: "Refuting the superstitions and Bid'ah of the Tijanys is an obligation on the knowledgeable people of Ahl Al-Sunnah wal-Jama'ah (those adhering to the Sunnah and the Muslim community)."
+summary: "Refuting the superstitions and Bid'ah of the Tijanys is an obligation on the knowledgeable people of Ahl Al-Sunnah wal-Jama'ah (those adhering to the Sunnah and the Muslim community)."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz